1 - Overview

 Note

-After setting the Firewall Logging log storage, you must set the log storage to use in the Firewall detail inquiry for log storage to start.
-For more detailed information, please refer to Using Firewall Log Storage.
+After setting up the Firewall Logging log storage, you must set log storage status to Use in Firewall details to start log storage.
+For more information, refer to Using Firewall Log Storage.

 DivisionDescription

-0The Rule ID (Policy ID) where the log occurred on the firewall
+0Firewall Rule ID (Policy ID) where the log occurred

 17IP Protocol ID